Hardocs/hardocs.github.io/src/03-features-usecases/03-Architecture.md

 Hardocs handles all the internal matters, and incorporates the resulting metadata with its Data Object, giving that unified element we can manipulate, share, display, and discover.

 ## Where does the data go?
-Databases, and the Cloud
+Databases, and the Workstation

 Referring again to our diagram, you can see that once Hardocs Data Objects are formed, they begin to travel, upwards in the picture.